umbrellio/log_sweeper/README.md

 # LogSweeper   [![Gem Version](https://badge.fury.io/rb/log_sweeper.svg)](https://badge.fury.io/rb/log_sweeper) [![Build Status](https://travis-ci.org/umbrellio/log_sweeper.svg?branch=master)](https://travis-ci.org/umbrellio/log_sweeper) [![Coverage Status](https://coveralls.io/repos/github/umbrellio/log_sweeper/badge.svg?branch=master)](https://coveralls.io/github/umbrellio/log_sweeper?branch=master)

-`LogSweeper` is a simple module designed for cleaning up log directories.
-It is designed to be used with ruby logger rotation.
+`LogSweeper` is a simple module for cleaning up log directories.

+It is designed to be used with Ruby logger rotation.
 By default, it will remove all log files older than 10 days and will gzip all log files that look like rotated log files.
 For example, `production.log.20190228` will be gzipped and replaced with `production.log.20190228.gz`.
+It logs what it's doing using the provided logger which defaults to STDOUT logger.

 ## Installation